esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 `BearSSLSession` is an opaque class.
 Use the `BearSSL::WiFiClientSecure.setSession(&BearSSLSession)` method to apply it before the first `BearSSL::WiFiClientSecure.connect()` and it will be updated with session parameters during the operation of the connection.
 After the connection has had `.close()` called on it, serialize the `BearSSLSession` object to stable storage (EEPROM, RTC RAM, etc.) and restore it before trying to reconnect.
 See the `BearSSL_Sessions` example for a detailed example.

+`Sessions <sessions-resuming-connections-fast>`__ contains additional information on the sessions API.

 X.509 Certificate(s)
 ~~~~~~~~~~~~~~~~~~~~